arthurkulchenko/bb_apply_task/README.md

 Feedback form for two type of users.

 1. For the end user.
- * Ability to ask questions to support and also to respond on their answers.
+ * Ability to ask a questions to support
+ * Ability to respond on supports answers.
 (Email required in order to contact user)
- * Leave anonymous reviews.
+ * Ability to leave anonymous reviews.

 2. For the admin user.
  * Authentication required.